-- Final push from sellers on lower volume which lets you know that this negativity might be over soon.
+- The final push from sellers on lower volume lets you know that this negativity might be over soon.

 - First higher high after good buy volume.
 Short sellers keep pushing down bitcoin.
 Start to look for lower highs and positive channels.

-- First positiv channel which is caused by real buying.
+- The first positive channel is caused by real buying.